 What is the Importance of Establishing Paternity in Colorado?

 Establishing paternity is legally significant for a variety of reasons.
 Any child born to a married couple is legally legitimate.
 When the baby is born, the father's name will be printed on the child's birth certificate.
 However, the father does not have to sign the birth certificate for his name to appear on it.
 The mother can list whomever she thinks the father is or wants the father to be.
 Colorado paternity law may come into play when a father resents parentage and does not want to be held accountable for expenses related to the child.

 Conversely, if a man wants to be acknowledged as the legitimate father of a child, Colorado paternity law allows him to legally establish himself as a parent.
 If a child is born to unmarried parents, the mother is not allowed to give the child up for adoption until the father gives his consent.
 In this situation, paternity must be established so that the correct man is acknowledged as the child's father, and the child is put up for adoption legally.
 If a man believes he deserves visitation rights because he is the child's biological father, but the mother refuses, the father may file to establish paternity to prove that he should be given parenting time.

 The child's mother may wish to establish paternity, too.
 If a child is born out of wedlock, the mother may wish to collect child support to help pay for the child's care, education, medical expenses, and daily living expenses.
 Paternity guarantees financial security for the child, along with parenting time and other legal privileges.

-Paternity is significant to the child as well.
+Paternity is significant to the child, as well.
 Establishing paternity may be emotionally significant, especially as the child grows older.
-Eventually, paternity may result in workers' compensation benefits or an inheritance if the father dies.
+Eventually, paternity may result in workers' compensation benefits or inheritance if the father dies.

-Contact the family law attorneys at Feldmann Nagel, LLC to discuss your case today.
+Questions about establishing paternity?
+Contact the family law attorneys at Feldmann Nagel Cantafio & Song PLLC to discuss your case today.